 - This posture has a great impact on Adrenal glands to work smoothly.

 - Shalbhasana develops strength on the nerves of hands, legs and back.

-- It activates Urinary and Excretory system for the detoxifying body.
+- It activates the Urinary and Excretory system for the detoxifying body.

 - Shalbhasana is excellent for awakening Mooladhara chakra and for improving digestive fire.

 People who are suffering from Slipped disk problem should avoid Shalbhasana.
-It is also advisable not to practice for them who have heart problems or abdominal surgeries.
+It is also advisable not to practice for those who have heart problems or abdominal surgeries.

-Note: Register yourself for having free SEO analysis at:-
+Note: Register yourself for having free SEO analysis with SE Ranking at:-